 One of the functions and features that the BCM supports and controls, is the Vehicle Theft Security System (VTSS).
-In addition to the information received on the CCD data bus, the BCM receives hard-wired inputs from the door ajar, door lock cylinder, hood, liftgate ajar, liftgate lock cylinder, and lift-glass ajar switches.
-In its role as the VTSS controller, the programming in the BCM allows it to process the information from all of its inputs and send control outputs to energize or de-energize the auto headlamp relay, horn relay, park lamp relay, Powertrain Control Module (PCM), and the security set lamp.
+In the VTSS, the BCM receives CCD message inputs from the Passenger Door Module (PDM), which contains the Remote Keyless Entry (RKE) receiver.
+In addition to the information received on the CCD data bus, the BCM receives hard-wired inputs from the door ajar, door lock cylinder, ignition, liftgate ajar, liftgate lock cylinder, and liftglass ajar switches.
+The programming in the BCM allows it to process the information from all of its inputs and send control outputs to energize or de-energize the auto headlamp relay, horn relay, park lamp relay, Powertrain Control Module (PCM), and the security set lamp.

 The BCM is mounted under the driver side outboard end of the instrument panel, behind the instrument panel support armature and below the outboard switch pod.
 Refer to Group 8E - Instrument Panel Systems for the removal and installation procedures.
-For diagnosis of the BCM or the CCD data bus, refer to the proper Body Diagnostic Procedures manual.
+For diagnosis of the BCM or the CCD data bus, the use of a DRB scan tool and the proper Diagnostic Procedures manual are recommended.
 The BCM can only be serviced by an authorized electronic repair station.
 Refer to the latest Warranty Policies and Procedures manual for a current listing of authorized electronic repair stations.